puppeteer/puppeteer/README.md

 "Phantom Shim" is a layer built atop the Puppeteer API that simulates Phantom's environment.

 Puppeteer's process model is different than Phantom's.
 Puppeteer runs out-of-process to the browser, whereas  Phantom runs in-process.
 To simulate in-process behavior, phantom_shim hacks Node's runtime with [nested event loops](https://github.com/abbr/deasync)) to simulate in-process operation.
 This might result in unpredictable side-effects and makes the shim unreliable for certain use cases situations.

+#### Q: What is the difference between Puppeteer and Selenium / WebDriver?

+Selenium (which will be used to refer to WebDriver) is a well-established cross-browser API that's useful for testing cross-browser compatibility.

+Puppeteer is useful when cross-browser testing isn't critical.
+For example, many teams only run unit tests with a single browser (e.g. Phantom).
+In non-testing use cases, Puppeteer provides a powerful but simpler API (because it's only targeting one browser) that enables you to rapidly develop automation script.

 # Migration Guide